Dava96/Forge-Tool/README.md

 # Controls

+In order for these to work you need to select your games resolution from the drop down list.

 Ctrl + S - This saves the map automatically.
 Ctrl + R - This restarts the round automatically.
 Ctrl + F - This starts the auto delete function.